- Type 1 vs. Type 2

 - Thiazolidinediones: pioglitazone (Actos) and rosiglitazone (Avandia)

 - acarbose (Precose)

 - pramlintide (Symlin)

-- DPP-IV inhibitors (sitagliptin [Januvia], saxagliptin [Onglyza], linagliptin [Tradjenta])
+- DPP-IV inhibitors such as (sitagliptin [Januvia], saxagliptin [Onglyza], linagliptin [Tradjenta])

 - Combination drugs (Glyburide/metformin [Glucovance], rosiglitazone/metformin [Avandamet], glipizide/metformin [Metaglip], pioglitazone/metformin [Actoplusmet], and metformin/sitagliptin [Janumet])

 For people who want to avoid drugs, taking an aggressive approach to healthy eating plan and lifestyle change is an option.
 It isn't easy, but if someone is very committed and motivated, lifestyle changes can be enough to maintain a healthy blood sugar level and to lose weight.
-Learning about a healthy diabetes diet (a low glycemic load diet) can be an good place to start.
+Learning about a healthy diabetes diet (a low-glycemic load diet) can be a good place to start.